 Clinical Rotations and Facilities

-The first year of fellowship training is primarily focused on providing consultations for the inpatient services the Boston Medical Center – which consists of the Menino and East Newton Pavilions – and the Veterans Administration Boston Healthcare System (VABHS).
-After completion of the four-week training in the Clinical Microbiology Laboratory, the fellow will rotate at each of those three sites over the course of their clinical training.
+The first year of fellowship training is primarily focused on providing consultations for the inpatient services at the Boston Medical Center – which consists of the Menino and East Newton Pavilions – and the Veterans Administration Boston Healthcare System (VABHS).
+After completion of the four-week training in the Clinical Microbiology Laboratory, the fellow will rotate at each of those sites over the course of their clinical training.

 The Consultation Service

-- Pediatric Infectious Disease at Boston Medical Center – The interested fellow can join the pediatric infectious disease consultation team and work with a pediatric ID faculty member and fellow.
+- Pediatric Infectious Disease, Boston Medical Center – The interested fellow can join the pediatric infectious disease consultation team and work with a pediatric ID faculty member and fellow.
 The fellow will evaluate children at different developmental stages with infectious disease problems, with an emphasis on premature and newborn infants.
 They will learn about antibiotic usage and dosing in children of different ages, and learn about common infectious disease problems unique to pediatrics, including international health problems and travel issues in young children.
 While on this rotation, the fellow will continue to provide night call coverage for the adult infectious disease service while the pediatric ID fellows will continue to provide night call coverage for pediatrics.

 .
-Major services include: Cardiovascular services, including four interventional cardiology suites; the O’Keefe Surgical Pavilion, featuring inpatient and outpatient surgery in 14 operating rooms; the Davenport-Mugar Cancer Center, offering medical oncology and radiation therapy, and an active program for the care of HIV- and HCV-seropositive patients.
+Major services include: cardiovascular services, including four interventional cardiology suites; the O’Keefe Surgical Pavilion, featuring inpatient and outpatient surgery in 14 operating rooms; the Davenport-Mugar Cancer Center, offering medical oncology and radiation therapy, and an active program for the care of HIV- and HCV-seropositive patients.
 Fellows will have the opportunity to work in a busy, community hospital.
 Although they will focus on the inpatient service, they will also see patients in the Emergency Department and in the ambulatory setting.
+Massachusetts

 Please click here for a description of the Ambulatory Training Experience.